mysteryisfun/7thgear_Internship_Project/docs/main_pipeline.md

 ## Notes
 - All code is designed to run in the `pygpu` Conda environment.
 - For further details on the output structure, see the JSON file generated after running the pipeline.
+- For full GPU support on Windows, the pipeline uses direct model.generate() and tokenizer.decode() for Gemma 2B, bypassing Triton and TorchInductor.
+- If you encounter GPU issues, see the troubleshooting section in `docs/text_extraction&processing.md`.